familom/meteor/README.md

 Ideas.md contains open questions regarding the task.

+Simulator demonstrates our scheduler outperformes default by "num of rejected jobs" metrics.

 # Dependencies

 In order to build Meteor you will need C++11-compliant compiler (g++ and clang are supported),